kato-hiroto/ShareProduct/KeyClickFarmer/README.md

 # KeyCount Farmer
-Thanks to install my extention!
+Thanks to install my extension!

 ## Description
 This is the game of using key-typing counts.